 Mostly they came from charity shops [or op shops as we commonly call them].
 They were mostly grubby – at the least.
 Some were filthy almost beyond imagination.
-Old McLarsen was on the point of refusal of the worst. … Continue reading
+Old McLarsen was on the point of refusal of the worst.
+But, … Continue reading

 There are MORE!!
 But they need another page of their own.
 And never fear, the plan is to go through each one and give you … Continue reading

 Ted is disgruntled.
 NOT a pretty picture.
 Almost unbearable.
 ALMOST…

 He says I’ve been too focused on my other writings for too long.
 He says I’m in love with flash fiction and short stories and stand-alone chapters of longer books.
 He even goes so far as to mention the ‘B’ word – ‘besotted’!
 You know what?
 He’s right.
 It’s painfully true.

 And have I neglected this site in the travelling of these other roads?
 I surely have.
 Do I feel bad?
 Well-ll, yes… and no.

 No-one should EVER neglect Ted Bear Esq.
 Even his name suggests this is a bear of distinction, quality and class.
 A bear who will always hold a special corner in the hearts of all who know him.

 I’ve just made his own ‘up close and personal’ page in the Rogues’ Gallery.
 He probably won’t think much of the ‘rogue’ label, but he WILL love all the pics of him…LOOK!